-This chapter builds the tools needed to run the tests that the packages have.
+This chapter builds the tools needed by some packages to run the tests that they have.
 I.e., make check.
-Tcl, Expect, and DejaGNU are needed for the GCC and Binutils testsuites, and Tree is used by the Udev testsuite.
-Installing four packages for testing purposes may seem excessive, but it is very reassuring, if not essential, to know that the most important tools are working properly.
+Tcl, Expect, and DejaGNU are needed for the GCC and Binutils testsuites.
+Installing three packages for testing purposes may seem excessive, but it is very reassuring, if not essential, to know that the most important tools are working properly.

 9.2.
-Tcl-8.4.16
+Tcl-8.5.9